First published on SAWF on May 28, 2001

 Introduction by Rajan P. Parrikar

-Khaprumama devoted his entire life to laya-shastra – the theory and technique of tempo, its sub-divisions and rhythm.
-The propositions in this field are simple enough to state but their solution and implementation moves into very difficult territory very rapidly.
-An analogue is found in the realm of pure mathematics – Number Theory – where the propositions are facile to put down but their solution outside the ken of all but the most gifted mathematicians.
-There, too, we had Ramanujan, a swayambhu like Khaprumama.
+Khaprumama, born in 1879 in Parvat near the village of Paroda, devoted his entire life to laya-shastra – the theory and technique of tempo, its sub-divisions, and rhythm.
+The propositions in this field are simple enough to state but their solution rapidly moves into very difficult territory.
+An analogue is found in the realm of pure mathematics, Number Theory in particular, where the statement of propositions is facile but their solution outside the ken of all but the most gifted mathematicians.

 Excerpts from Prof. B.R.
 Deodhar‘s essay from his book Pillars of Hindustani Music are also reproduced below.